prince-2003/FinTrack/README.md

 You can add income or expense transactions from the 'Add Transaction' section.
 Categorize each transaction to better organize your finances.

-### PIE Chart
+### Pie Chart

 Generate pie chart to visulaise your expense section.
 Filter by category to get insights into your spending and saving habits.

-### Investment Tracking
+### Transaction History

-Use the 'Investments' section to manage your investment portfolio.
-Add details of each investment, monitor performance, and calculate returns.
+Use the 'Transaction History' section to view your transactions.
+Add details of each transactions and monitor your expenses.

 ### Saving Goals